What The 2020 Election Is All About

 Every presidential election revolves around this simple question: Are you better off now than you were four years ago?
 For most people — at least in terms of the economy — the answer is yes.
 Unemployment has continued to tick down the last few years, and the stock market is booming.
 Gross domestic product growth is not what Trump wanted, but fears of a recession have not materialized.
 And notably, wages have risen faster for low-income workers since 2018 than for others.

-One unusual factor of Trump's presidency is that his approval has not tracked with the economy in the same way it did for other presidents.
-But, it remains Trump's greatest strength and Democrats' greatest challenge.
+One unusual factor of Trump's presidency is that his approval rating has not tracked with the economy in the same way it did for other presidents.
+But it remains Trump's greatest strength and Democrats' greatest challenge.

 It's likely Democrats will focus on how the economy should provide more broadly shared prosperity and better economic mobility, like it used to do.
 And they'll raise structural issues.
 Economic disparities are extreme.
 The top 1% holds nearly as much wealth as the middle class and upper-middle class combined.

 Trump touts historically low unemployment rates for Hispanics and African Americans, but the racial wealth gap has expanded for decades.
-And base costs for big-ticket items like college, health care, housing and retirement continue to rise.
+And base costs for big-ticket items such as college, health care, housing and retirement continue to rise.
 The Democrats will focus on middle-class families' anxieties about the future — even if things seem OK in the present for many.
-Indeed, a growing number of people no longer believe in the American Dream: work hard, play by the rules, and your kids can do better than you did.
+Indeed, a growing number of people no longer believe in the American dream: work hard, play by the rules and your kids can do better than you did.

 Trump will counter that Democrats are socialists who will raise taxes.
 That argument will be stronger if Sanders — an avowed democratic socialist — is the Democratic nominee.
 He summed up his economic identity in October 2019: "There are differences between Elizabeth [Warren] and myself.
 Elizabeth ... has said that she is a capitalist through her bones.
 I'm not."

-Note: An earlier version of this story incorrectly said George H.W.
-Bush and Jimmy Carter are the only two incumbent presidents to have lost in the last 30 years.
-The time period is 40 years.